FOLK MUSIC...A History

-Folk music takes its name from the German word volk, which essentially means 'the people.'
-Folk music came to be used derisively to refer to the music of the uncultured class of people.
-This differentiates folk music from the traditional European concert music, establishing the class conflict between the folk and the elite...
+At one point "folk music" came to be used derisively to refer to the music of an uncultured class of people!
+This made the divide between folk music and the traditional European concert music, reinforcing the class conflict between the "folk" and the elite...

 What Is Folk?

 As the genre developed from traditional folk music, the music came to be known more for its storytelling, regardless of instrumentation and musicality.

 Typical instruments includes acoustic guitars, banjo, fiddle, and accordion, accompanying a voice.
 More exotic (though equally common) instruments may include the dulcimer (a simple stringed lap instrument), the zither (another stringed lap instrument), and various percussive instruments.

-Development of Folk Music
+Development of CONTEMPORARY Folk Music

 Seeger was frequently associated with the Civil Rights movement as well, with his version of 'We Shall Overcome' becoming an anthem of the movement.
 Seeger was well known for involving the crowd (the folk) in his performances, frequently turning concerts into sing-alongs.

-The Mid 1960s and the 1970s
+The Mid 1960s and the 1970s (USA)

-By the '70s, folk music continued as a primary genre with both acoustic and electric acts, the most influential of which were Simon & Garfunkel, the Mamas & the Papas, Arlo Guthrie, and John Denver, though in reality each had taken the genre in entirely different directions.
+By the '70s, folk music continued as a popular genre with both acoustic and electric acts, the most influential of which were Simon & Garfunkel, the Mamas & the Papas, Arlo Guthrie, and John Denver, though in reality each had taken the genre in entirely different directions.

 The 1980s and Beyond: Subgenres

 Of the multiple ways in which folk music developed, the most commercially successful has been the Punk Folk genre, with the Pogues representing the earliest version of this.
-Successfully combining folk musical elements such as storytelling and folk instruments with punk music ethos, including distorted guitars and fast rhythms, the Pogues achieved commercial success in the early '80s.
+They managed to combine folk musical elements such as storytelling and folk instruments with punk music ethos, including distorted guitars and fast rhythms, the Pogues achieved commercial success in the early '80s.